 The following is a summary of Buskirk v.
-Buskirk what is a recent and important case that discussed the reach of California’s jurisdiction in trust/probate court cases.
+Buskirk which is a recent and important case that discussed the reach of California’s jurisdiction in trust/probate court cases.

 Buskirk v.
 Buskirk (August 14, 2020) 53 Cal.
 App.
 5th 523 – holding that personal jurisdiction rules are the same for trust proceedings as they are for civil proceedings – i.e., California’s jurisdictional reach is long, personal jurisdiction depends on the connections that the defendant, and/or the facts, and/or the assets that are at issue, had or have with California